 The participants will judge five competition horses.
+The head numbers of the horses must be clearly announced before each individual jumps, and repeated when they finish jumping.
 Appendix G shows the marking sheet.
 The judges will also score these horses and must agree and sign a Master Score Sheet and give it to the stewards.